 Evidence-based Practices, Programs, and Policies

-- Coordinating role in statewide adoption of substance abuse and mental health evidence-based practices, programs, and policies.
+- Coordinating role in statewide adoption of substance use disorder and mental health evidence-based practices, programs, and policies.

 - Coordination of conferences and meetings associated with evidence-based practices, programs, and policies in mental health, intellectual and developmental disabilities, and substance use disorders.